 On the other end of the spectrum, the capital of Palma is buzzing with activity and filled with cultural sites, restaurants and nightlife, yet small enough to not be overwhelming.
 The Palma cathedral and waterfront are quite beautiful, and inviting squares and shady streetside cafés invite you to linger well into the evening.
 The old center is quite well-preserved too, with lots of little alleyways to duck into and discover.

-Then there’s the inland region, where a landscape of vineyards, hills and mountains awaits, and where one could be forgiven for occasionally wondering if Mallorca has more sheep and goats than residents.
+Then there’s the inland region, where a landscape of vineyards, hills and mountains awaits, and where (if you venture off the beaten track) one might encounter more sheep and goats than people.